Want to learn how to track button clicks in Google Analytics for your WordPress site?

-Having trouble setting up button click tracking in WordPress?
 Google Analytics is an excellent tool for collecting data, but it can be overwhelming for many users.
-This article will show you an easy way to set up WordPress button click tracking.
+In this article will show you an easy way to set up WordPress button click tracking.
 Best of all, there’s no code required!

 Here’s what we’ll cover in this article:

 From eCommerce stores to niche blogs, button click tracking is a valuable tool.
-Every click is a measure of how your site is performing.
+Every click is a measure of how well your button is working to increase your site’s performance.
 Tracking button clicks gives you a clearer picture of how well you’re converting users on your site.

 Some of the most commonly tracked buttons are:

 - Call to action (CTA) buttons

 - Contact buttons